sabinpoudel/Autonomous_Drifting_NMPC_in_JAX/README.md

 \end{bmatrix}.
 ```

-This term penalizes rapid changes in steering-rate input and rear longitudinal-force input between consecutive time steps.
+This residual penalizes rapid changes between consecutive control inputs.
+It improves smoothness of the optimized control sequence and reduces aggressive steering-rate or force commands.

 ---

-### Soft Box-Constraint Residuals

-Softplus-smoothed box-envelope violations are included for the steering angle, body sideslip angle, and longitudinal velocity:
+Softplus-smoothed box-envelope violations are included for

 ```math
 \delta,